-Step Action 1 In the Browser window, click on the root-level Package for your Learning Center documentation.
+Ste Action p 1 In the Browser window, click on the root-level Package for your Learning Center documentation.
 2 Select the 'Specialize > Tools > Scripting' ribbon option.
 The Scripting window displays.
-3 Expand the Local Scripts folder and click on the VBScript - Create Learning Center Books script name.
-4 Click on the 'Run script' icon () in the Scripting window toolbar.
+Expand the Local Scripts folder and click on the

+3 VBScript - Create Learning Center Books script name.
+4 Click on the 'Run script' icon (b) in the Scripting window toolbar.
 The script generates the Learning Center documentation to the file path specified in the 'Filename' field in the root Package properties.
-The script also generates:

-• An order.txt file from every Package in the document hierarchy, to define the order of display of child folders or topic names in the folder generated from that Package; you can directly edit this file to change the topic order in the Learning Center, if necessary • An index.txt file in the root folder that provides an index for every topic, derived from the GUID of the Document Artifact element from which the topic was generated; this index is used to identify the topic in references and hyperlinks to the topic, regardless of where the topic might be moved to
+The script also generates: An order.txt file from every Package in the document hierarchy, to define the order of display of child folders or topic names in the folder generated from that Package; you can directly edit this file to change the topic order in the Learning Center, if necessary An index.txt file in the root folder that provides an index for every topic, derived from the GUID of the Document Artifact element from which the topic was generated; this index is used to identify the topic in references and hyperlinks to the topic, regardless of where the topic might be moved to would normally write this into the activation script you created to load the Technology itself, but you could also test the documentation using a simpler script that just loaded the documentation.
+The call resembles this: